Skincare, Reviews, Sun care

 Propylheptyl Caprylate

-The 5th ingredient in the list is an interesting ingredient, Propylheptyl Caprylate, which is also meant to soften the skin and is also ideal for sunscreens as it can increase the solubility of crystalline UV filters.
+The 5th ingredient in the list is an exciting ingredient, Propylheptyl Caprylate, which is also meant to soften the skin and is also ideal for sunscreens as it can increase the solubility of crystalline UV filters.

 Dimethicone